-Importing for UK businesses who move goods from Ireland to Northern Ireland if the UK leaves the EU without a deal.
+Importing for UK businesses who move goods from Ireland to Northern Ireland in a no-deal Brexit.

-If the UK leaves the EU without a deal, import VAT will be due on goods you move from Ireland to Northern Ireland at the relevant rate.
+Import VAT will be due on goods you move from Ireland to Northern Ireland.
 This includes goods that:

 - end their journey in Northern Ireland